 2. Be flexible

 Real estate can be expensive for any small business – up to $100,000 for a 10-year lease.
 Instead, consider setting up shop in a temporary space that doesn't require a long lease and allows you to move if business isn't good in that location.
-An-other option is kiosks, which can cost from $2,000 to $10,000 and often allow license agreements to be renewed month-to-month.
-Or, consider sharing office space with oth-er small businesses and pooling resources.
+Another option is kiosks, external site, opens in a new window, which can cost from $2,000 to $10,000 and often allow license agreements to be renewed month-to-month.
+Or, consider sharing office space with other small businesses and pooling resources.

 3. Buy refurbished or used equipment